 In our opinion—and in that of many travelers who’ve told us—the best tours in El Nido are A and C.

 The most important thing of all is: DO A PRIVATE TOUR.
 Why?
-Because unfortunately the tourism boom has reached El Nido and that means everyone’s in the same place at the same time, so you may not enjoy it as you deserve—or even leave horrified.
+Because unfortunately the tourism boom has reached El Nido and that means everyone ends up in the same places at the same time, so you may not enjoy it as much as it deserves—or even leave horrified.
 Plus, having around 30 people per boat isn’t unusual…

 If you book a private tour, you have a much better chance of deciding where to go and how long to stay in most places.
 You can go at different times and thus avoid crowds.
-It’s more expensive, since prices are around 10,000–12,000 pesos for a boat from 4 people (if there are more of you, a bit more is added, though the per-person price goes down), but believe us, it’s worth it.
+It’s more expensive, since prices are around 10,000–12,000 pesos for a boat for up to four people (if there are more of you, a bit more is added, though the per-person price goes down), but believe us, it’s worth it.
 Some travelers also do combinations of destinations and add either Small or Big Lagoon, depending on their reservation.
 In short, you have more freedom.

 Need a private tour contact in El Nido?
 Leave us a comment on this article and we’ll give you all the details for our super trustworthy, very family-run agency we’ve used for years.